kdvolder/spring-blog-2015-03/README.md

 ![run-conf-menu]

-If you've use the Java Launch Config Editor in Eclipse before, this should look familiar.
+If you've used the Java Launch Config Editor in Eclipse, this should look familiar.
 For a Boot Launch Configuration, the 'Main' tab is a little different and has some extra stuff.
 I won't discuss all of the extras, you can find out more in the [STS 3.6.4 release notes].
 So let's just do something simple, for example, override the default http port '8080' to something else, like '8888'.
 You can probably guess that this can be done by setting a system property.
 In the 'pure' Java launcher you can set such properties via commandline arguments.
 But what, you might wonder, is the name of that property exactly "spring.port", "http.port", "spring.server.port"?
 Fortunately, the launch config editor helps.
 The "Override Properties" component provides some basic content assist.
 You just type 'port' and it makes a few suggestions:

 ![override-property]